chef/chef-web-docs/chef_master/source/install_dk.rst

 The following items are prerequisites for installing the chef-client on a workstation:

-* A computer running UNIX, Linux, Mac OS X or Microsoft Windows
+* A computer running UNIX, Linux, macOS or Microsoft Windows
-* Apple XCode is installed on machines running Mac OS X; this application can be downloaded from Apple for free
+* Apple XCode is installed on machines running macOS; this application can be downloaded from Apple for free
 * A GitHub account; the chef-repo must be downloaded and/or cloned from GitHub
 * Access to a Chef server: a hosted Chef server account or an on-premises Chef server.
 If you have a proxy, information on configuring chef-client to work with it is :doc:`here </proxies>`
 * Access to a machine (physical or virtual) that can be used as the first node; the FQDN or IP address for a machine is required by the ``knife bootstrap`` subcommand during a bootstrap operation